Skip to main content

 3

-Request the one-time redemption of Membership Rewards points.
-The Terms state the executor "may request to use the points in your program account in a one-time redemption by calling American Express."
+Request a one-time redemption of Membership Rewards points.
+Per the Membership Rewards Terms, the executor or personal representative may request to use the points in a one-time redemption by calling American Express.

 4